DraftKings Odds for Either NY Team Winning the World Series

 - Any other state: +310

-If you bet on the Yankees to win the World Series you can get +475 odds at DraftKings.
-You can get +500 odds on the surging Mets to win it all.
+If you bet on the Yankees to win the World Series you can get +450 odds at DraftKings.
+You can get +550 odds on the Mets to win it all.
 Combining the two teams in a single bet still fetches a nice plus-money price.

 DraftKings New York Promo Code